The New Better Off: Reinventing the American Dream

 In this wide-ranging exploration of how the American Dream is being reinvented in the wake of the Great Recession, Courtney asks the biggest and most neglected of questions: how should we work? how should we live? how should we celebrate and mourn?
 Through profiles of everyone from home health care attendants to inventors to philosophers, and in-depth research and reporting, she paints a vivid picture of a new America, one where being better off is more about community and creativity than dollars and cents.

-The New Better Off will be release in August of 2016 by Seal Press.
+The New Better Off will be released on September 13th by Seal Press.
+Click here to preorder.

 Do It Anyway: The New Generation of Activists